slowernews/wisdom-tldr/README.md

 ===
 ###On human resources

-Employees are there to make the employers' life easier.

-> *'Companies will hire you because you are a likable person that «gets shit done».'*
+Companies will hire you because you are a likable person that «gets shit done».

 > *'When applying for a job be more of a consultant than an applicant.'*